sf-wdi-38/react-reddit-viewer/README.md

 # React Reddit Viewer

 Your goal is to to use AJAX to consume Reddit's JSON api and display it using React.
-You will not create a backend or use a databse (reddit _is_ our database).
+You will not create a backend or use a database (reddit _is_ our database).

 (Reddit is like the armpit of the internet, so we're so sorry about that).